escotoj/ReactionApp/README.md

 - getSingleThought `Good`
 - createThought `Good`
 - deleteThought `** HITS BUT DOES NOT UPDATE DATEBASE **`
-- updateThought `untested`
+- updateThought `untested but worked on`
-- postReaction `untested`
+- postReaction `untested but worked on`
-- deleteReaction `untested`
+- deleteReaction `untested but worked on`
 ]

-- REACTION NEEDS WORK
+- REACTION NEEDS WORK - did work on them
 - FRIENDS NEEDS WORK
 - userroutes.js friend route

 ### DONE

+- CHECK - timestamps in the models, and update route in the controller Reactiongid.
 - FINISH ADDING ALL ROUTES
 - ADDED (User Controllers code)
 - Completed the Thought controller